Central Heating Power Flush Cost

 If no leaks are found, the job is complete.
 But if all this sounds like too much work and you have not got the equipment you need — then do the right thing and get a plumber in!

-• Power flushing requires expensive equipment and chemicals so is not suitable for DIY
+- Power flushing requires expensive equipment, so it is not considered suitable as a DIY project.

-• After the system has been power flushed a magnetic filter will collect any future rust
+- After the system has been power flushed, a magnetic filter will collect any future rust and help protect the boiler from damage.

 FAQs